 For several weeks I paid attention to Carlos.
 Sometimes he came on time.
 Most of his questions demanded that Marcus clarify a reference Marcus assumed we got (to the Cornell professor’s credit, he never patronized his students).
 How we chatted each other up after class I don’t remember; Carlos approached me, though, remembering me from last summer’s film course.
 Three years older, girlfriend with spiked jet bangs who met him to drape herself on his arm like a blouse ready to be hung, he didn’t need me, but in those ten-minute after class bullshit sessions I realized he respected my brains.
 In gratitude I gave him my copy of Nabokov’s Strong Opinions, and he looked flattered that I remembered his Lolita presentation.
 A disappointment he would turn out to be: guile and fluency of manner exceeded his intelligence.
 His opinions about Joyce and Yeats were commonplace—“That dude did great fucking shit with words!” he said once, and I can confirm it because the sentence is in my journals.
 Never fear: those biceps and the way he wore jorts (it was 1995), tight V-neck shirts, and sandals were their own provocation.
 At the time I worked and had to split directly after class, so the only time I followed him and his girlfriend to the cafeteria felt subversive and creepy and marvelous.

-When the semester ended, I did the most courageous move of my life to date, maybe ever.
-In those days before the internet we still used the phonebook to find each other.
+When the semester ended, I made the most courageous move of my life.
+In those days before the internet we still used the phone book to find each other.
 He had a listed number and address.
 Over the holiday break I wrote him a three-hundred-word letter explaining how much our chats about Nabokov and Joyce had meant to me.
 I said nothing offensive or cheeky.
 To my shock, Carlos responded and went longer.
 As I expected, he shared his unease: he thought when he saw the envelope that my “sexual preferences ran towards [him]”; because they didn’t, though, we could continue our conversations, he said.
 For the next four months we would exchange more letters and even phone calls, most of which came from him.
 I learned that he had been a physical therapy and English double major and worked at a hospital; that he smoked bushels of crippy; that he had a crush on a woman who lived in his girlfriend’s condo in North Beach.

 “Is it creepy that I leave notes and poems on her dashboard?” he asked.